Alexander's Ragtime Band

 "Alexander's Ragtime Band" is a Tin Pan Alley song by American composer Irving Berlin released in 1911; it is often inaccurately cited as his first global hit.
 (Note: Hamm 2012: "'Alexander's Ragtime Band' was not Irving Berlin's first commercial hit; a dozen or more of his songs had chalked up substantial sheet music sales before it was published early in 1911.
 It was not his first song to attract international attention.")
 Despite its title, the song is a march as opposed to a rag and contains little syncopation.
-The song is a narrative sequel to Berlin's earlier 1910 composition "Alexander and His Clarinet".
-This earlier composition recounts the reconciliation between an African-American musician named Alexander Adams and his flame Eliza Johnson as well as highlights Alexander's innovative musical style.
+The song is a sequel to Berlin's 1910 composition "Alexander and His Clarinet", recounting the reconciliation between an African-American musician, Alexander Adams, and his flame Eliza Johnson as well as highlighting Alexander's innovative musical style.
 Berlin's friend Jack Alexander, a cornet-playing African-American bandleader, inspired the title character.

-Emma Carus, a famous contralto renowned for her high lung power, introduced Berlin's song to the public in Spring 1911.
+Emma Carus, a vaudeville contralto renowned for her high lung power, introduced Berlin's song to the public in Spring 1911.
 Carus' brassy performance of "Alexander's Ragtime Band" at the American Music Hall in Chicago on April 18, 1911, electrified the audience, and she toured other metropolises such as Detroit and New York City with acclaimed performances that featured the catchy tune.
 Carus' tour showcased the song in the United States and contributed to its immense popularity.

 Amid the success of Carus' national tour, the comedic duo of Arthur Collins and Byron G. Harlan released a phonograph recording of the song on May 23, 1911, which became the best-selling record in the United States for ten consecutive weeks.
-Soon after, Berlin's jaunty melody "sold a million copies of sheet music in 1911, then another million in 1912, and continued to sell for years afterwards," and it became "the number one song from October 1911 through January 1912."
+Berlin's jaunty melody "sold a million copies of sheet music in 1911, then another million in 1912, and continued to sell for years afterwards," and it became "the number one song from October 1911 through January 1912".
 Although not a traditional ragtime song, Berlin's composition kickstarted a ragtime jubilee—a belated celebration of the music which African-Americans had originated a decade prior in the 1890s.
 The positive international reception of "Alexander's Ragtime Band" led to a musical and dance revival known as "the ragtime craze".

-Nearly two decades later, singer Bessie Smith recorded a 1927 cover which became one of the hit songs of that year.
-The song's popularity re-surged in 1934 with the release of a close harmony cover by the Boswell Sisters, and a 1938 musical film of the same name starring Tyrone Power and Alice Faye.
-A variety of artists covered the song such as Al Jolson, Billy Murray, Louis Armstrong, Bing Crosby, and others.
-The song had at least a dozen hit covers within fifty years of its release.
+Bessie Smith recorded a cover in 1927 which became one of the hit songs of that year, fifteen years after its first surge of popularity.
+It was popular again in 1934 with the release of a close harmony cover by the Boswell Sisters, and in 1938 with a musical film of the same name starring Tyrone Power and Alice Faye.
+A variety of artists covered the song, including Al Jolson, Billy Murray, Louis Armstrong, Bing Crosby, and others; there were at least a dozen hit covers within fifty years of its release.